|

 Musashi

-LeBanner of France had a
+LeBanner of France

-been a tough choice to make.
+have been a tough choice to make.
 Sapp was an unskilled rookie who got a

 surprising amount of screen time and magazine ink.
 A win over him would mean a